omega16/image_view/README.md

+#Simple Image Viewer

 Project to learn the tcl/tk and Tkinter bindings .

 Packages needed :
-	Pillow
+-Pillow
-	Tkinter (and tcl/tk)
+-Tkinter (and tcl/tk)

 Use:
+-Just run main.py
+-Select the file menu
-Just run main.py , select file "Open folder" and select a folder with images.
+-Select "Open folder" and select a folder with images.

+Change zoom min/max/ratio using Preferences menu.

+Try to scroll on image to resize.

 TODO: